dteske25/TravisCI/README.md

 [![Run App](https://github.com/kgerot/GithubActions/actions/workflows/run-app.yaml/badge.svg)](https://github.com/kgerot/GithubActions/actions/workflows/run-app.yaml)

-### Do not submit a pull request to `kgerot/GithubActions` or `dteske/TraviCI`.
-Not following this instruction can ruin the lab for others.
+# Do not submit a pull request to `kgerot/GithubActions` or `dteske/TraviCI`.
+Not following this instruction can ruin the lab for others, so pay attention.

 # Github Actions Lab